 The result is a beautiful garden that showcases the diverse range of flora that is native to Oaxaca, the most bio-diverse region in Mexico.
-Called an ethnobotanical garden because of the focus on relationship between the people and the plants, all the trees and plants featured in the garden are from Oaxaca and were specially brought in from other sites around the city.
+Called an ethnobotanical garden because of the focus on the relationship between the people and the plants, all the trees and plants featured in the garden are from Oaxaca and were specially brought in from other sites around the city.
 Each one has a story.
 There is a ‘rescue’ area where you can see agave and cactus that have been saved from development projects in other parts of Oaxaca, a collection of medicinal plants, and a variety of traditional foods.

 The garden is deliberately void of signage as Toledo did not want to ruin the aesthetic of the garden.
 As a result, in order to fully enjoy and understand the gardens access is by guided tour only.
 Self guided audio tours are currently in development and should be available soon.

-The tours are two hours long and available in English (details below).
+The tours are two hours long and are available in English (details below).
 Our guide, Diego, was very knowledgable and provided a lot of really interesting information about the history and management of the garden as well as stories about the plants themselves.
 All the trees and plants are watered manually and the garden has a system of water collection from part of the Santo Domingo roof to help manage the water supply.
 We were able to crush some some cochineal to see the red colour used to dye traditional textiles and wash our hands using a natural tree soap.

-The garden also features a beautiful library and regularly host talks, conferences and workshops.
+The garden also features a beautiful library and regularly hosts talks, conferences and workshops.

 The Jardín Etnobotánico de Oaxaca is located behind the Santo Domingo Cultural Centre and the entrance is on the corner of Reforma and Constitución.

 Tours in English run for two hours and are conducted on Tuesdays, Thursdays and Saturdays at 11am.
 The cost is $100.

 Tours in Spanish run from Monday to Saturday at 10am, 12pm and 5pm and run for one hour.
 The cost is $50.